Scotland national football team manager: Appointment

 The process of appointing a new Scotland manager is undertaken by the main SFA board.
 After a review was conducted by former First Minister of Scotland Henry McLeish, the SFA board structure was streamlined considerably in 2011.
 Professional game and non-professional game boards govern their respective areas of football, while the main board has a strategic focus.
-There are eight members on the main board, consisting of three SFA office bearers, two representatives from the SPFL, one from the Scottish Amateur FA and two independent members.
-As of April 2019, these positions were occupied by Alan MacRae (SFA president), Rod Petrie (SFA vice-president), Ian Maxwell (SFA chief executive), Neil Doncaster (SPFL), Mike Mulraney (SPFL), Thomas McKeown (Amateur FA), Ana Stewart (independent) and Malcolm Kpedekpo (independent).
+There are seven members on the main board, consisting of three SFA office bearers, representatives from the professional and non-professional boards, and two independent members.
+As of September 2023, these positions were occupied by Mike Mulraney (SFA president), Ian Maxwell (SFA chief executive), Les Gray (SFA vice-president), Andrew McKinlay (Professional Game Board chair), Aileen Campbell (Non-Professional Game Board chair) and independent members Ana Stewart and Malcolm Kpedekpo.

 All but one of the 24 people to manage Scotland had played the game professionally.
-The exception is Dawson Walker, who was placed in interim charge of the team while Matt Busby was recovering from the effects of the Munich air disaster.
-Of the 23 Scotsmen to hold the post of manager, ten were never capped for the senior Scotland team as a player (Walker, Stein, Prentice, MacDonald, MacLeod, Ferguson, Roxburgh, C. Brown, Smith and Stark), although some of them did represent the Scottish Football League (Stein, Prentice, MacDonald and Ferguson).
-Of the 13 that played for Scotland, two earned 50 caps or more (McLeish and Strachan), while four also served as Scotland captains (Docherty, McLeish, Levein and Strachan).
+The exception is Dawson Walker, who was placed in interim charge of the team while Matt Busby was recovering from injuries suffered in the Munich air disaster.
+Of the 23 Scotsmen to hold the post of manager, nine were never capped for the senior Scotland team as a player (Walker, Stein, Prentice, MacDonald, MacLeod, Roxburgh, C. Brown, Smith and Stark), although some of them did represent the Scottish Football League (Stein, Prentice and MacDonald).
+Of the 14 that played for Scotland, two earned 50 caps or more (McLeish and Strachan), while four also served as Scotland captains (Docherty, McLeish, Levein and Strachan).
 Berti Vogts, the only foreign manager to hold the post, earned 96 caps for West Germany and was part of their 1974 World Cup winning side.